 4.1 Overview of multicast and broadcast communication

-Multicast and Broadcast Service (MBS) is a point-to-multipoint service in which data is transmitted from a single source entity to multiple recipients, either to all users in a broadcast service area, or to users in a multicast group as defined in TS 22.146 [2].
+Multicast and Broadcast Service (MBS) is a point-to-multipoint service in which data is transmitted from a single source entity to multiple recipients, either to all users in a Broadcast service area, or to users in a multicast group as defined in TS 22.146 [2].
 The corresponding types of MBS session are:

-- Broadcast session
+- Broadcast MBS session

-- Multicast session.
+- Multicast MBS session.

 The MBS architecture defined in clause 5 follows the 5G System architectural principles as defined in TS 23.501 [5], enabling distribution of the MBS data from the 5GS ingress to NG-RAN node(s) and then to the UE.
 The MBS architecture provides: